BernardinD/PhotoWordFind/README.md

 - [x] Create GalleryCell object
 - [x] Save original image used in GalleryCell object inside the object so that it can be used when `redoing` and the image doesn't get reloaded/re-adjusted
 - [ ] Test closing details dialog opened from popup menu (blocked by failing widget tests)
+- [ ] Update minimum Flutter version supported by the app to include the patch that prevents focus loss when toggling Android voice input

 ## Find Operation
 The legacy interface includes a **Find** command which scans a directory of images using OCR.
 The logic lives in `lib/utils/operations_utils.dart` and processes each file through `ocrParallel`, adding results to the gallery once text extraction is finished.
 The new interface does not yet trigger this operation directly.